Dapur-Nusantara-Bangkit-2024-Batch-2/Cloud-Computing/README.md

 ```
 npm install
 ```
+3. Configure your .env file
-3. Build and run the project
+4. Build and run the project
 ```
 npm run serve
 ```